 Rear legroom is a little tight and there’s no estate option but as a stylish, engaging and comfortable saloon it doesn’t put a foot wrong.

 The twin touchscreen setup that debuted in the I-Pace is available as an option and drivers can also spec the Clearsight rear-view mirror, an innovation that first appeared on the Range Rover Evoque.
 The mirror can display a video feed from the rear-mounted camera that provides a wider field of vision.

 The XE range is now much simpler with the base S or the R Dynamic, offered in S, SE or HSE.
 All are well equipped with leather upholstery, front and rear parking sensors, a 10-inch infotainment display and LED headlights.

-Road noise is also a little more intrusive than we would like at motorway speeds and rear legroom is still at a premium.
-But, overall, the new XE makes a great company car with competitive running costs, enjoyable handling and desirable badge kudos.
+Road noise is a little more intrusive than we would like at motorway speeds and rear legroom is still at a premium.
+But, overall, the XE still makes a great company car with competitive running costs, enjoyable handling and desirable badge kudos.

 Specification shown for Jaguar XE D200 R Dynamic SE.